Ronshm/Linux-File-Systems/fs-tutorial.rst

 TODO ADD IMAGES TO RST

-2. Write a program that implement the following flow shown in mount_exercise1.jpg
+2. Write a program that implement the following flow:

 .. image:: ./imgs/mount-ex1.jpg

 Each validation should include relevant debug print.
 Run your program, explain the output.

-3. Add lazy umount right after mounting, as shown in mount_exercise2.jpg Run your program, explain the output.
+3. Add lazy umount right after mounting, as shown here:

+   Run your program, explain the output.

 .. image:: ./imgs/mount-ex2.jpg